[A4538E] Associate in Applied Science Degree

 Course work includes classroom and experiential activities oriented toward an overview of chemical dependency, psychological/sociological process, the twelve Core Functions, intervention techniques with individuals in groups, and follow-up activities with recovering clients.

-Graduates should qualify for positions as substance abuse counselors, DUI counselors, halfway house workers, residential facility employees, and substance education specialists.
-With educational and clinical experiences, graduates can obtain certification by the North Carolina Substance Abuse Board.
+Graduates should qualify for entry-level positions as substance abuse counselors, DUI counselors, halfway house workers, residential facility employees, and substance education specialists.
+With educational and clinical experiences, graduates may be able to obtain certification by the North Carolina Substance Abuse Board.
+Eligibility should be addressed directly with the board.